alexisCata/django/crud/README.md

 # Simple django crud #

 The repository contains a simple crud with Django.
-It uses google auth to login and to manage bankusers and bankaccounts.
+It uses google auth to login to manage bankusers and bankaccounts.

 It uses: